 The crossing was over a high-flow drainage area that was prone to severe flooding and the backfill material was Scoria — a coal mining waste material with uncertain electrochemical properties when saturated.
 It had not been used for this type of application before.

 Our design and fabrication teams worked closely with the consultant and, after reviewing many options, an elastomeric asphalt coating was applied to the structure below and just above the 100-year flood elevation.

 Close controls on schedule and good communication with the owner’s team allowed for a pretty smooth delivery of product.
-Plus, with a little extra on-site assistance from Big R, the owner’s crew assembled the arch and wall structures with relative ease.
+Plus, with a little extra on-site assistance from AIL Mining, the owner’s crew assembled the arch and wall structures with relative ease.
 Post-project feeback has been very positive.